tobek/laminae/notes.md

 - Resurrection (necromantic or otherwise) - CEC? you can bring dead bodies there and they will likely come to life, but transformed who-knows-how
 - Some creature that responds to Creation and/or Destruction, to be used to test if exposure is too high.
 Maybe by those wizards that study the planes of pure C/D.
     - from something: "Canaries are extremely sensitive to ambient magic, and will mutate in the presence of cursed architecture.
 Grave-looters keep them as pets"
 - some "breath house" where you breathe in interesting things in special ways (and it responds to you, and syncs up multiple people?) if never used, could be added to LNC promenade for "Arid yet Verdant"?
+NGP?
 - psychedelics (CGP)
 - "Somewhere in the ocean hundreds of miles north of the Shirerithian mainland there is a mountainous arctic island upon which thrives an emergent oracular techno-theocracy that calls itself the Shining Garden of Raikoth.
 Its priests wear a silver spiral around their necks as a sign of their dedication, and in solidarity with them I too wear the spiral."
 - sexual proclivities replace other tribal markers and are increasingly fractured